-In the daguerreotpe, to the extent we can see his ear, all elements are either similar or identical to his known ear: the free-hanging lobule; tragus; helix and anatihelix; and of course, the cavum conchae.
+In the daguerreotpe, to the extent we can see his ear, all elements are either similar or identical to his known ear: the free-hanging lobule; tragus; helix and anatihelix; and the cavum conchae.
 From what we can see, there is no reason to think it is not the same ear.

 I believe that this daguerreotype is earlier than suggested by Grant Romer; I think it is close to 1842, conceivably even earlier.
 Whatever its date, it is his earliest known photographic image.